Catholic Persecution of 1801: Hwang Sayŏng's incident

 Hwang Sayŏng, a persecuted Catholic and nephew-in-law of renowned scholar Chŏng Yagyong, attempted to send correspondence to Catholic priests in Beijing detailing the persecution and pleading with the Qing dynasty to intervene on behalf of Catholics in Joseon, with Western ships if necessary.

-The letter was intercepted en route, and Hwang was executed on December 10 (the 5th of 11th lunar month).
+The letter was intercepted en route, and Hwang was executed on December 10 (the 5th of 11th lunar month) for treason.

 By the end of the persecution several hundred Catholics had been executed.
 However, new leaders emerged and rebuilt the community.